JavaScript Basics: Understand Variables, Functions & Loops the Easy Way!

 }

-console.log(greet("Emma")); // Output: Hello, Emma!
+console.log(greet("Emma")); // Outputs: Hello, Emma!

 What happened here?

-We made a function called greet
+We created a function called `greet`.

-It takes name as a parameter
+It takes `name` as a parameter.

-It returns a greeting with the name
+It returns a greeting with that name.

-We used console.log() to show the result
+We used `console.log()` to show the result.

 Arrow Functions (Shorter Version)